MadHacks/website2019/README.md

 * Move inline styles outline
 * Add prize information to the FAQ
 * ~~About -- have about open to the bottom right~~
+* Sponsor window left pane toggles, should do something clever-er
+* Fix about page bug where dragging before doing anything else keeps it stuck to the bottom

 ### Window manager framework
 * ~~Fix bug where you can move windows off the screen (Moss)~~